-Westfield Health has four forms of variable remuneration, paid respectively to Executive Directors, Executive Leadership Team, sales staff, and other staff.
+Westfield Health has five forms of variable remuneration, paid respectively to Executive Directors, Executive Leadership Team, Heads of Department, sales staff, and other staff.
 In all cases, these bonus schemes are fully flexible and discretionary.

-For Executive Directors and the Executive Leadership Team, the Annual Executive Bonus rewards performance aligned to the Group's business goals and individual contribution and performance aligned to role-modelling of the Group's values.
-The bonus amount is determined by Group performance across agreed key performance measures and individual contribution, determined by: the achievement of objectives; behaviours displayed; and the level of current and future risk that the business has been exposed to by the actions of an individual or the collective team.
+For Executive Directors, the Executive Leadership Team and Heads of Department, the annual bonus schemes reward performance aligned to the Group's business goals and individual contribution and performance aligned to role-modelling of the Group's values.
+The bonus amount is determined by Group performance across agreed key performance measures and individual contribution, determined by the achievement of objectives and behaviours displayed.

-The bonus is designed to ensure it supports the Executive Leadership Team in striving towards the same corporate goals and encourages the 'one team' working value.
+The bonuses are designed to ensure they support the leaders of the business in striving towards the same corporate goals and encourage the 'one team' working value.